 SOCL B258 Sociology of Education

-Major sociological theories of the relationships between education and society, focusing on the effects of education on inequality in the United States and the historical development of primary, secondary, and post-secondary education in the United States.
+In this course, students will analyze sociological theories and their relationships between education and society, focusing on the effects of education on inequality in the United States.
+This course also examines the historical development of primary, secondary, and post-secondary education in the United States.
 Other topics include education and social selection, testing and tracking, and micro- and macro-explanations of differences in educational outcomes.
 This is a Praxis II course; placements are in local schools.

 The time commitment for fieldwork varies greatly from course to course but falls within the range of two to seven hours per week or 20-70 hours per semester.

 Praxis II courses might include:

 - weekly fieldwork in local classrooms or community-based organizations;

 - conducting research that has been requested by a community partner;

 - project-based activities such as creating a curriculum, designing a website, or curating a museum exhibit.

 The Praxis Fieldwork Agreement is an important part of all Praxis II courses.
 This document outlines the learning and placement objectives of the Praxis component and is signed by the course instructor, the field supervisor, the Praxis coordinator and the student.
 These fieldwork agreements are specific to each course and the forms will be made available by the Praxis field placement coordinator for the course or by the instructor.

 The Praxis component in Praxis II courses constitutes between 25-50 percent of total coursework assigned.